languagerecipes/ParsemeST2/README.md

 Download the code from https://github.com/languagerecipes/ParsemeST2/raw/master/bin.zip and unzip it in a local folder.
  * If you need, an example of annotation file also download: https://github.com/languagerecipes/ParsemeST2/raw/master/bin/Pilot2%20ST%20-%20Template.tsv

 Alternatively, use the git commands to downlad and access files.
-Binaries can be found in the `bin.zip` folder.
+Binaries can be found in the `bin.zip`.
 For example, clone this repo by:

 $ ```git clone https://github.com/languagerecipes/ParsemeST2.git```